d-bl/GroundForge/docs/help/API.md

 Functions and Classes
 =====================

-The code under `src/main/scala/dibl` has two classes with `@JSExport` annotations: D3Data and PatternSheet.
+The code under `src/main/scala/dibl` has two classes with `@JSExport` annotations: D3Data and SheetSVG.
 This allows to access them in a JavaScript environment such as browsers and node.js.